Endiandra sankeyana

 Endiandra sankeyana, commonly known as Sankey's walnut, is a plant in the laurel family Lauraceae that was first described in the late 19th century.
-It is endemic to Queensland, Australia, where it grows in that state's northeastern coastal rainforests.
+It is endemic to the northeastern coastal rainforests of Queensland, Australia.

 Description

-Sankey's walnut is an evergreen canopy tree growing up to 30 m high, and the trunk may be buttressed.
-The leaf bearing twigs are angular or fluted and covered in a fine indumentum.
-The leaves are dark green above and somewhat glaucous below with a petiole up to 18 mm long.
+Sankey's walnut is an evergreen canopy tree growing up to 30 m high, and it may be buttressed.
+The leaf bearing twigs are angular or fluted and are finely hairy.
+The leaves are dark green above and somewhat glaucous (chalky blue-green) below, with a petiole up to 18 mm long.
 They are lanceolate to elliptic to more or less obovate, and measure up to 17 by 9.5 cm.

-The much branched inflorescences are produced in the leaf axils and carry dozens of very small, fragrant, golden-yellow flowers about 2–3 mm wide.
-The fruit is a globose to ellipsoidal blue drupe, measuring up to 54 by 41 mm and containing a single seed.
+The much branched inflorescences are produced in the and carry dozens of very small, fragrant, golden-yellow flowers about 2–3 mm wide.
+The fruit is a globose or ellipsoid blue drupe, measuring up to 54 by 41 mm and containing a single seed.